whoisYeshua/webpack-simple-boilerplate/README.md

 ## 🔧 Sentry Configuration (Optional)

 This template includes [Sentry](https://sentry.io/) integration for error tracking and performance monitoring in production builds.
-To enable Sentry features, you need to configure the following environment variables:
+The DSN is now read from environment variables (no hardcoded DSN in the repo).
+To enable Sentry features, configure the following:

 ### Setup Steps